angrycoders/presentation-reflective-programming-paradigm/content.md

+Role of reflective programming
+* Allow migration of software
+* Adaptation to new technologies
+* Adaptation to new needs

 ## examples:

 * discover and modify source code constructions (such as code blocks, classes, methods, protocols, etc.) as a first-class object at runtime